huntdatacenter/docs/docs/coordination/agreements/get-going.md

 You will find information on our services and digital science on these pages.
 Please [contact us](/contact) to supplement your assessment.
 We enjoy learning about scientific activities, and truly enjoy dialogues about short and long-term ways cloud services may elevate your science.
 We are also happy to provide references relevant for your scientific field, demonstrate potential tools, estimate cost etc.

-If your reflections conclude that we might be a good fit (YAY!), jump to the next sections.
-If you decide otherwise, we will be happy to see you in the future and we will appreciate it if you could spare a minute [sending us](/contact) your thoughts about what we can improve to fit your scientific vision.
+If your reflections conclude that we might be a good fit (YAY!) jump to the next sections.
+If you decide otherwise, we will appreciate it if you could spare a minute [sending us](/contact) your thoughts for future improvements about what we can improve to fit your scientific vision.

+#### 2. Identify your coordinator team

+Together we can do so much.
+High-trust and high-paced science needs smooth and seamless coordination to fly.
+Thus, this is the step to list your team of coordinators for five key areas: compliance, data, technical, knowledge and training.

+You and your coordinator team will be the main point of contacts for both your scientists in your labs and us.
+[Click here](/coordinator/roles/) to read a bit more about the different roles before you reflect on who will make up your coordinator team.

-#### 2. Decide your data space subscription level
+#### 3. Decide your data space subscription level

 You have the option to choose three different data space subscription levels.
 Our [services overview](/services/overview/#data-space) provides a summary of different features, the [services specifications](/services/specifications/) holds the detailed description, and the [price list](/prices/pricelist/) specify the yearly cost.
 [Contact us](/contact) if you are unsure which data space subscription level that may provide the best fit for your science.

-#### 3. Identify your coordinator team

-Together we can do so much.
-High-trust and high-paced science needs smooth and seamless coordination to fly.
-Thus, in the next step you will be asked to list a team of coordinators for five key areas: compliance, data, technical, knowledge and training.

-You and your coordinator team will be the main point of contacts for both your scientists in your labs and us.
-[Click here](/coordinator/roles/) to learn about the different roles and spend a few minutes reflecting on those in your current team that might fit the roles before you move to the next section.

 #### 4. Send us your data space order